MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/discovering-features.md

 ## Select features

-Features are selected by expanding the desired categories, selecting the desired version and clicking the check box:
+Features are selected by expanding a category, selecting a version, and clicking the check box:

 ![Selected features](images/SelectedFeatures.png)